Invitation to William

-Danby and Compton were generally considered to be Tories (court party), the other five as Whigs (country party).
+Danby and Compton were generally considered to be Tories (the "court party"), the other five to be Whigs (the "country party").

-After William's rise to power, five were elevated further in the peerage; Russell was made a peer with the mid-rank of earl; and Compton as Bishop of London had his suspension (for refusing to suspend strongly anti-Catholic reverend John Sharp), running into a third year, lifted and performed the coronation, granted lands in Maryland to his second cousin, and became a commissioner in revision of the litany.
+After William's rise to power, Talbot, Cavendish, and Osborne were elevated to duke, Lumley elevated to earl, and Sydney and Russell were created earls.
+Compton as Bishop of London had his suspension (for refusing to suspend the strongly anti-Catholic John Sharp), running into a third year, lifted; he performed the coronation, granted lands in Maryland to his second cousin, and became a commissioner in revision of the litany.